Will I Know About the Birth Parents' Health History?

 Your Washington adoption lawyer will work with the birth parents and other adoption professionals to obtain as much medical and background information as possible regarding the birth parents of a child you are considering adopting.
 She will advise you on what to expect, and use her experience working on many adoptions to help you judge whether a particular adoption situation is a good fit for your family.

 With her past experience as the Executive Director of an adoption agency, attorney Joyce Schwensen, has helped many adoptive parents find adoption matches and consider all available information so they can have a successful adoption.
-Call the Law Offices of Joyce S. Schwensen today at (206) 367-1065 to set up a consultation.
+Call the Law Office of Joyce S. Schwensen today at (206) 367-1065 to set up a consultation.

 Joyce Schwensen assists potential adoptive parents throughout Washington State, including in Seattle, Spokane, Vancouver and Tacoma.

 Health Details in a Washington Adoption